MapSurferNET/MapSurfer.NET-Docs/installation/windows.md

+# Installation on Windows

+There are two common ways to install MapSurfer.NET on Windows.

 ## Using a Windows Installer ##

 In order to install MapSurfer.NET on a Windows System, you need to use [Windows Installer](http://mapsurfernet.com/downloads#tab-win).
 Step belows describe how to use the installer.